locationtech/geomesa/docs/tutorials/shallow-join.rst

     rawFile.send()

 There are many opportunities here to style these layers such as coloring polygons by attributes.
-Here we color each country's polygon by its average goldstein scale, indicating how events are contributing to the stability of a country during that time range.
+Here we color each country's polygon by its average Goldstein scale, indicating how events are contributing to the stability of a country during that time range.

 .. figure:: _static/img/tutorials/2016-07-26-shallow-join/aggregate-GDELT.png

 The final result of the analysis described in this tutorial is found in the Jupyter notebook: :download:`_static/shallow-join-gdelt.ipynb`.
-A static render of this notebook can be found on Github (https://github.com/locationtech/geomesa/docs/tutorials/_static/shallow-join-gdelt.ipynb).
+You can find a static render of this notebook on Github (https://github.com/locationtech/geomesa/docs/tutorials/_static/shallow-join-gdelt.ipynb).